ZaharX97/CSGOdemoPythonParser/README.md

 # CSGO Demoparser in python

-A CSGO .dem file parser in python
+A CSGO .dem (demo) file parser in python

 ## Thanks to
 1. (https://github.com/ValveSoftware/csgo-demoinfo)